Jingliang-Duan/DSAC-v2/README.md

 #Train a humanoid task.
 To execute this file, Mujoco and Mujoco-py need to be installed first.
 python dsac_mlp_humanoidconti_offserial.py
 ```
-After training, the results will be stored in the "results" folder.
+After training, the results will be stored in the "Distributional-Soft-Actor-Critic-2.0/results" folder.

 ## Acknowledgment